RuiyangJu/KCR-Post-Processing/zero_shot/Llama-3.1-Swallow-8B-Instruct-v0.3/README.md

 attempt, and GT as the target correct transcription.

 ### 1. Modernization and explanatory rewriting

-The most distinctive failure mode is that the model often rewrites the source from Input into modern or explanatory Japanese instead of preserving a faithful transcription.
+The most distinctive failure mode is that the model often **rewrites the source from Input into modern or explanatory Japanese** instead of preserving a faithful transcription.
 This appears in `100241706_00020_1`, `100241706_00028_1`, `100249376_00017_2`, `100249376_00018_1`, `100249476_00007_2`, `200022050_00006_1`, and `200022050_00010_2`.
 Pred frequently adds punctuation, uses modern kanji, inserts particles, or paraphrases the content into a more readable form.
 These outputs can be semantically plausible, but they diverge from the GT transcription target and therefore produce high CER.

 ### 2. Semantic hallucination and over-interpretation
 Several predictions go beyond modernization and introduce content that is not supported by the input.
 For example, `100241706_00028_1` turns the historical text into a more polished explanatory passage, and `100249376_00017_2` rewrites the preparation procedure with invented or normalized phrasing.
-This indicates that the model is sometimes solving the task as interpretation or translation rather than OCR correction.
+This indicates that the model is sometimes **solving the task as interpretation or translation rather than OCR correction**.

 ### 3. Input-copying mixed with partial correction

-Some long samples combine copied noisy input with selective normalization.
-`200020019_00034_2`, `200020019_00057_1`, `200020019_00070_2`,
-`200020019_00077_1`, `200020019_00082_2`, `200022050_00002_2`,
-`200022050_00006_1`, and `200022050_00010_2` show this pattern.
-The model keeps large spans of the noisy input, then locally changes some words into common kanji or modern expressions.
+Some long samples combine copied noisy input with selective normalization. `200020019_00034_2`, `200020019_00057_1`, `200020019_00070_2`, `200020019_00077_1`, `200020019_00082_2`, `200022050_00002_2`, `200022050_00006_1`, and `200022050_00010_2` show this pattern.
+The model **keeps large spans of the noisy input, then locally changes some words into common kanji or modern expressions**.
 The result is neither a faithful copy nor a correct transcription.

 ### 4. Layout/order errors in list-like text
 The `200021763_*` samples still show ordering and grouping problems, especially `200021763_00006_2`, `200021763_00008_2`, `200021763_00009_1`, and `200021763_00042_2`.
 These are structured lists of menu items, vessels, or dish names.
-The model retains many recognizable tokens but fails to reconstruct the correct list sequence and group boundaries.
+The model retains many recognizable texts but **fails to reconstruct the correct list sequence and group boundaries**.
 This suggests limited robustness to layout-dependent reading order.

 ### 5. Length expansion and unstable long-output behavior
 Unlike models that mainly truncate near 300 characters, Youko sometimes expands the output substantially. `200021086_00025_2` is the clearest case: Pred_Length is 448 while GT_Length is 288, producing CER above 1.0.
-This expansion is mostly caused by over-generation and explanatory rewriting.
+This expansion is mostly caused by **over-generation and explanatory rewriting**.
 Other long samples also show compression, omission, or semantic drift, so the model is unstable on long passages rather than simply capped at a fixed length.

 ### 6. Classical kana and short-text character confusions

-Short samples such as `200006663_00006_2`, `200017458_00003_1`,
-`200021869_00003_1`, and `200021869_00012_1` reveal fine-grained errors in historical kana, voicing, small marks, and visually similar characters.
+Short samples such as `200006663_00006_2`, `200017458_00003_1`, `200021869_00003_1`, and `200021869_00012_1` reveal **fine-grained errors in historical kana, voicing, small marks, and visually similar characters**.
 Because these samples are short, a few substitutions or omissions can create a high CER.
 The model also tends to normalize historical forms into familiar modern-looking forms, which compounds the character-level errors.

 ### 7. Domain vocabulary errors
 Cooking, confectionery, menu, and recipe vocabulary is a major source of mistakes.
 Examples include `100249376_00017_2`, `100249376_00018_1`, `100249416_00034_1`, `100249476_00007_2`, `200022050_00002_2`, `200022050_00006_1`, and `200022050_00010_2`.
-The model often turns specialized terms, ingredients, measurements, and preparation steps into more common modern expressions.
+The model often **turns specialized terms, ingredients, measurements, and preparation steps into more common modern expressions**.
 This makes the text easier to read but less faithful to the source.

 ### Overall
 Llama-3-Youko-8B-Instruct has a different error profile from the more copy-oriented models.
-Its main weakness is over-normalization: it often rewrites or explains the text instead of transcribing it.
+Its main weakness is over-normalization: **it often rewrites or explains the text instead of transcribing it**.
 This creates high CER even when the output is fluent.
 The model also struggles with list layouts, long passages, short historical-kana fragments, and specialized culinary vocabulary.
 Future improvements should emphasize strict transcription instructions, suppression of paraphrasing and modernization, layout-aware ordering, and domain adaptation for classical cooking and confectionery texts.